StealthStop/Analyzer/Analyzer/test/DoubleDisCo_BinEdges/README.md

 `common_TableWriter.py`: A module that provides a `TableWriter` class that has curated information from the `All_Regions` class passed to it for making custom LaTeX tables.

+`common_HiggsCombineInputs.py`: A module that provides functions to make a root file including all sys for Higgs combine.

 ## `DoubleDisCo` Applications

 Currently, there are four ``applications'' that perform specific validation studies: `DoubleDisCo_BinEdges.py`, `DoubleDisCo_MCcorrectionFactor_TT.py`, `DoubleDisCo_MCcorrectionFactor_TTvar.py`, `DoubleDisCo_Optimized_BinEdges.py`.